The Romeo Register

 You may be an enthusiast of the classic Alfa Romeos produced in the 1950s & 1960s, the end of the Portello era...

-You may be an enthusiast of commercial vehicles in general, or Italian commercial vehicles in particular...
+Or you may be an enthusiast of commercial vehicles in general, or Italian commercial vehicles in particular...

 Or you may just be curious, or perhaps even incredulous that Alfa Romeo produced anything other than cars...
 Well, actually they also produced railway locomotives & carriages, tractors, aircraft engines, marine & industrial engines, generators, fire pumps, cookers...
 I could go on...